xMAnton/ADPassword/README.md

 ## Zimbra only accounts with local password

 By setting `zimbraAuthFallbackToLocal` to *TRUE* you can skip AD password update, which allows creating a mailbox without a corresponding user using Zimbra password backend.
-If you require this, it's **recommended** to enable this only after successfully testing a password update against AD.
+If you require this, it's **recommended** to enable it only after successfully testing a password update against AD.

 ## Support for Zentyal